-The criteria included for each proposed development to meet if it is outwith the network of centres is positively enhanced through the fact that the applicant will have to demonstrate how it incorporate climate change mitigation and adaptation measures.
-Other accessibility issues, natural and historic environment impacts are covered through other subject policies.

-Through the balance of uses, provision of high quality public spaces and play areas, access to the green network and active travel routes this policy will encourage health related proposals in town centre locations which will contribute to a reduction in inequality, improves health of the local residents while enabling the planning authority to restrict alternative proposals which could contribute to poor health choices.
+The criteria included for each proposed development to meet if it is outwith the network of centres is positively enhanced through the fact that the applicant will have to demonstrate that the proposal will have be accessible through sustainable and active travel means, have no adverse impacts on the natural or built environment and incorporate climate change mitigation and adaptation measures a reduction in inequality, improves health of the local residents while enabling the planning authority to restrict alternative proposals which could contribute to poor health choices.
 This policy approach is anticipated to have significant benefits in relation to Population, Human Health, and community wellbeing as well as potential additional benefits in relation to biodiversity value and enhancements and local air quality.